-Creating that 'Once in a Lifetime' Video Resume
+Creating that Once-in-a-Lifetime Video Resume

-Video Resume?
+Video resume?
 What is it?

 Is it always worth hiring a resume service?

-A digital strategist created a video resume for one of the job openings at Google Incorporation which fetched him the interview, but unluckily, he could not win the job.
-However, what that video recording did for him was just phenomenal.
-“Efforts never go waste,” they say.
-He picked up some four hundred thousand visits on his website and induced quality job interviews from other leading firms.
-Besides, he was successful in arresting global media attention, which was much beneficial for his career growth.
+An American product marketer and digital strategist once created a video resume to apply for a job opening at Google.
+The visual resume had fetched him an interview at the world's biggest search engine, but unfortunately not the job.
+However, what the video resume did for him was just phenomenal.
+Efforts never go waste, they say.
+He had picked up some 400,000 unique visits to his website at the time and landed around 80 job interviews from leading companies like Amazon, Microsoft, and Salesforce.
+Besides, he was successful in attracting global media attention, much to the benefit of his career growth.

 Wasn't that exciting?
 Of course, it was!

 Clamp light, microphone, and camera—these are the three necessary gadgets that you need to be ready with before you shoot your video resume.

-How do I Make One?
+How do I make one?

 Got it?
-That's Great!
+That's great!

 © 2014 Steven Chopade